divorce, child custody and visitation issues are the most difficult for parents

-The court may give one parent ultimate responsibility over specific aspects
+The court may give one parent ultimate responsibility for specific aspects

 of a child's welfare, such as primary residence, education, or medical

 and dental care.
-In deciding which parent should have primary residence,
+In deciding which parent should have a primary residence,

 the court examines a variety of statutory factors affecting the welfare

 - The parent who is more likely to allow the child frequent and continuing

 - The love, affection, and other emotional ties existing between the parents